Slovenianbears – Bear-Friendly and Sustainable

 About Slovenianbears.com

-Our visitors have high chances of seeing and photographing wild brown bears since our hides are located in an area that holds one of the world’s richest densities of brown bears.
-Moreover the hides are selected carefully regarding location and light availability.
+Our visitors have high chances of seeing and photographing wild brown bears, as the hides we work with are located in an area with one of the highest densities of brown bears in the world.
+Locations are carefully selected with regard to positioning and light conditions.